What Is Schwab Intelligent Portfolios?

 Schwab Intelligent Portfolios is compatible with a wide range of accounts.
 You can connect your individual and joint brokerage accounts to the service, as well as trusts and custodial accounts.
-There is also an option to connect Roth, Traditional and Rollover IRAs.
+There is also an option to connect Roth, traditional and rollover IRAs, trusts and custodian accounts.
+SEP and simple IRAs are also available.
 With Schwab valuing long-term investing and retirement planning, you can also add beneficiaries to your accounts.

 The company primarily invests in exchange-traded funds (ETFs).
 Given low operating fees and a wide variety of options, these are an inexpensive and popular way to invest.
 Schwab chooses ETFs based on their risk level, performance history and operating fees.

-Schwab makes portfolios from 53 different ETFs, a range that is larger than that of other robo-advisors.
+Schwab makes portfolios from 51 different ETFs in more than 20 asset classes, a range that is larger than that of other robo-advisors.
 This makes it easier to diversify your investment portfolio.
 Diversification allows you to minimize losses and maximize returns.

 Schwab offers three different investment mixes: conservative, moderate and aggressive.
 These portfolios are determined by your personal risk tolerance, goals and timeline.
 For a more conservative profile, stable and defensive ETFs are valued.
 For an aggressive one, there are more volatile investments.
 If your portfolio steers off track, it’s automatically rebalanced with funds bought or sold to keep you on course with your financial goals.